PAGE 1 / 2

 There's also a childish playfulness.

 In some cases, when I've been inspired by kids' na´ve artwork, it's okay to label that childish.
-But with the collection based on American footballers, or an older one based on the Japanese car industry, that sort of inspiration isn't childish.
+But with the collection based on American footballers, or an older one based on the Japanese car industry, that sort of insp300x600tion isn't childish.
 American football players just look amazing.
 All that padding brings to mind superheroes.

 Is it in part a reaction to the blandness you grew up with in Germany?